DCS-training/Interactive-Analysis-Reports-with-R-Markdown.github.io/README.md

 * Create beautiful tables to show off your results.

 * Automating reporting.
-Adding interactive elements, to increase engagement and accessibility of your report.

 * Supporting your tables with plots.

+* Adding interactive elements, to increase engagement and accessibility of your report.

 * Learn how to host your [finished report online](https://dcs-training.github.io/Interactive-Analysis-Reports-with-R-Markdown.github.io/), so that you can communicate your results with greater freedom.

 This is an intermediate-level course.
 You will need to already understand programming, preferably in R. Previous knowledge of statistical analysis is not required but will help you follow the content.

+For those who want an additional challenge to their skills, we have included an example document of an interactive flexdashboard.
+It's built on a rmarkdown document, but contains some extra perks to play around with!

 ### For R On Noteable